Ximene Trencavel – 17 March 1355

 ‘Oh!
 So you would not be interested in creating a Cathar Haven?’

 ‘For me a dilemma.
-I would love to share my own simplified version of the cathar faith with everyone but it would be just as wrong for Cathars to impose their will on others as it was for the Roman Church to impose its will on Cathars.
-Gaining my own freedom is the first step in seeking freedom for all people to live together harmoniously even if they have different beliefs.
+I would love to share my own simplified version of the Cathar faith with everyone but it would be just as wrong for Cathars to impose their will on others as it was for the Roman Church to impose its will on Cathars.
+Gaining my own freedom is the first step in seeking a solution in which all people can live together harmoniously even if they have different beliefs.
 No religion should seek to impose its beliefs or its laws on others, and the state should ensure that they are not able to indulge in such discrimination.
 On the other hand, there should be a set of basic non-discriminatory laws governing social behaviour which apply to the whole community and should be respected and adhered to by everyone.’

-‘Exactly the same, as long as they accept the laws of the state of the state and do not in any way discriminate against other religions.’
+‘Exactly the same, as long as they accept the laws of the state and do not in any way discriminate against other religions.’

 ‘Don’t we all discriminate in favour of our own families?.’